Data Mixing Laws: Optimizing Data Mixtures by Predicting Language Modeling Performance: Acknowledgments

 We briefly review the pretraining process of large language models and summarize key findings from neural scaling laws, then we formalize the problem we study.
-For more related work, please refer to Sec.~\ref{sec: related work}. \paragraph{Pretraining large language models.} We consider the task of pretraining an autoregressive language model $p_\theta$ via next-token predictions~\citep{radford2018improving}.
+Further related works are in App.~\ref{sec: related work}. \paragraph{Pretraining large language models.} We consider the task of pretraining an autoregressive language model $p_\theta$ via next-token predictions~\citep{radford2018improving}.
 The training dataset $\mathcal{D}_{\mbox{train}}=\{\mathcal{D}_i\}_{i=1}^M$ composes $M$ domains with mixture proportions $\bm{r}\in \Delta^{M-1}$.
 In each training step, the task first samples a batch of domain indices according to the mixture proportions and then sample sequences of $L$ tokens from the sampled domains.
 Using the sampled data, it learns to optimize the negative log-likelihood of sampled data, i.e.,

 To evaluate the learned model, we compute the loss on validation data $\mathcal{D}_{\mbox{val}}$.